Neurotransmitters and Your Health

 It's also important to note the symptoms of neurotransmitter imbalances or deficiencies overlap with many other conditions like adrenal fatigue, thyroid problems and hormone imbalances, so neurotransmitter testing or screening is always recommended to rule out other possibilities.

-There are eight primary causes of neurotransmitter deficiency, imbalance and malfunction:
+There are eight primary causes of neurotransmitter deficiency, imbalance and disruption:

-Sugar and caffeine are the two most detrimental foods for neurotransmitters, but so is white flour and other refined junk food.
+Sugar and caffeine are the two most detrimental foods for neurotransmitters, because they have a similar effect on the brain as hard drugs, but so is white flour and other refined junk food.
 A diet that is low in protein or high in complex carbohydrates is also a major contributor.
 Vegetarians are particularly vulnerable to neurotransmitter deficiencies because of the lack of meat protein that provides all the essential amino acids we need.

 3. Environmental toxins

-Common everyday chemicals found in most peoples homes like perfume, cologne, cleaning supplies, air fresheners, housing construction, personal care products, carpeting, pesticides, herbicides, nail polish, laundry soap, fabric softener, clothing etc., have a serious impact on neurotransmitters.
+Common everyday chemicals found in most peoples homes like perfume, cologne, cleaning supplies, air fresheners, housing construction, personal care products, carpeting, pesticides, herbicides, nail polish, laundry soap, fabric softener, clothing etc., have a serious impact on neurotransmitters, because they can land on receptors and/or inhibit production.

 4. Chronic stress